basnijholt/nijho.lt/content/post/removing-guardrails/index.md

 ---
-title: "Removing the guardrails from my coding agents"
+title: "Removing the guardrails and letting my coding agents loose"
-subtitle: "From 'the agent can never merge' to 'the agent can merge when I say so'"
+subtitle: "Why I run every agent in YOLO mode, and the few things my hooks still block"
-summary: "For a year my hooks hard-blocked agents from amending commits, force-pushing, and merging PRs.
-With Fable and GPT-5.6 Sol, the guardrails stopped preventing mistakes and started preventing convenience — so I replaced capability restrictions with explicit, auditable, per-action authorization."
+summary: "I have run coding agents in YOLO mode since I started using them.
+Instructions in AGENTS.md did not stop them from force-pushing or merging PRs, so hooks do.
+As the models got better, I added an override the agent may only use after I explicitly approve an action."
-date: 2026-07-12
+date: 2026-09-22
 draft: false
 featured: false
 authors: